KrishSharma007/JanSamvedan-prototype/MAP_SOLUTIONS.md

-# Map Integration Solutions for CivicConnect
+# Map Integration Solutions for JanSamvedan

 ## ✅ **COMPLETE MIGRATION TO LEAFLET**